-- 3.5.11.
-The financial management responsibilities of the Chief Executive are set out in the financial regulations. - 3.5.12.
-To manage the budget of the Police and Crime Commissioner's office, along with the Treasurer, particularly to: - order goods and services and other items provided for in the revenue budget. - ask for and accept quotations and tenders for goods and services provided for in the revenue budget
+- 3.4.17.
+The financial management responsibilities of the Chief Executive are set out in the financial regulations. - 3.4.18.
+To manage the budget of the Police and Crime Commissioner's office, along with the Treasurer, particularly to: - order goods and services and other items provided for in the revenue budget, and arrange timely payment of invoices. - ask for and accept quotations and tenders for goods and services provided for in the revenue budget